Commercial Fire Door Requirements

 Apartment Fire Doors

-Many multi-family residential buildings require apartment fire doors in common areas, stairwells, service rooms, corridors, and other protected openings.
+Many multifamily residential buildings require apartment fire doors in common areas, stairwells, service rooms, corridors, and other protected openings.
 These doors help support occupant safety and are especially important in high-density buildings throughout NYC and Long Island.

-Capitol Fireproof Door works with apartment buildings, co-ops, condominiums, property managers, and contractors to install, inspect, repair, and replace fire-rated doors and frames.
+We work with apartment buildings, co-ops, condominiums, property managers, and contractors to install, inspect, repair, and replace fire-rated doors and frames.

 What Types of Buildings Need Fire-Rated Doors?

-Fire-rated doors are commonly used in:
+Fire-rated doors are commonly used across many commercial, institutional, industrial, and multifamily properties.

-• Apartment buildings and multi-family properties
+• Apartment buildings and multifamily properties

 • Schools and universities